okeyubah/okeyubah.github.io/_posts/2021-07-28-method_definition.md

 title: "How to define a method"
 ---

-Page 81 - How to define a method

-A Java method has a number of component parts, as demonstrated in our definition of the Student class:
+A Java method is made up of a number of component parts, as demonstrated in our definition of the Student class:
 - Name: Every method requires a name, like getAge.
 - Return type: Every method must either return a value,